 The Ratification Process

 Prospective volunteers that are eligible for ratification are required to join our society to advance through the ratification process.
-Annual membership fees are $30 per person.
-Members have access to internal programming and social events, are covered by our insurance at PeTS events and visits, receive a name tag, membership card and lanyard, while ratified animals receive a pet bandana and 50 “trading cards”.
+Annual membership fees are $30 per person (18+ only).
+Members have access to internal programming, social events and coverage under our insurance at PeTS events.

-The volunteer is also asked to write a letter to PeTS, on behalf of their animal, on why the animal would like to do pet therapy.
-A picture of the animal should accompany the letter.
+After seeing a pet therapy visit first-hand, prospective volunteers are asked to write a letter to PeTS, on behalf of their animal, on why the animal would like to do pet therapy.

 The Pet Education Program (PEP) is a 3-day event, taking place over a weekend.

-There is no charge from PeTS for this step, though there might be parking costs depending on Sunday’s facility location.
+There is no cost for PEP, though there may be parking costs at the partner facility’s location on the Sunday.

-The PeTS board of directors will review each prospective volunteer’s file in its entirety and vote if the handler & pet are ready to perform pet therapy on their own.
+PeTS’ board of directors will review each prospective volunteer’s file in its entirety and vote if the team is ready to perform pet therapy on their own.
+A majority vote is required.

 Who Can Volunteer?

-- Must be friendly with people of all ages, and other animals.
+- Must be friendly with people of all ages and races, and enjoy being touched by strangers.

 - Must behave politely in new places.
 No barking, marking, or stealing the silverware.